-(a) Defined benefits
+Defined benefits (a)

 In a defined benefit (DB) pension scheme, members are promised a guaranteed level of retirement benefit.
 The most common type of benefit is a final salary benefit, where members are promised a guaranteed pension of a percentage of their "final" salary for each year of pensionable service.
-"Final" salary is usually the member's salary on retirement or, if the member leaves the scheme before retirement, his or her salary at the time of leaving.
+"Final" salary is usually the member's salary on retirement or, if the member leaves the scheme before retirement, their salary at the time of leaving.